Anti-corruption and anti-bribery

-At the end of each calendar year, compliance managers perform a comprehensive analysis of potential anti-corruption risks across all assets.
+At the end of each calendar year, compliance managers perform analysis of potential anti-corruption risks across all assets.
 For this purpose, they consider every business process and redefine key risk areas if necessary.
 Each area is then evaluated to see if existing controls and procedures effectively mitigate the associated risks.
-EVRAZ has a declared policy of zerotolerance for bribery and corruption.
-The Group uses every means to investigate carefully and discretely all signals suggesting potential violations of applicable law and key internal anti-corruption policies.
+In its Anti-corruption Policy, EVRAZ declares zero tolerance for bribery and corruption.
+The Group investigates carefully and discreetly all signals suggesting potential violations of applicable law and internal anti-corruption policies.

 - Purchase of goods or services

 - Business gifts, hospitality, entertainment and travel expenses

 - Vetting contractors or customers

 - Contract approval

 In 2019, the compliance managers involved in the abovementioned processes assessed the risks based on their own statistics from checking tenders, approving contracts, monitoring purchases, conducting inventory checks, etc.

 The compliance managers routinely meet with the managers responsible for each asset to inform them of known or newly revealed risks and threats and to recommend further actions.
 The compliance managers then monitor any corrective measures undertaken to mitigate the risks discussed.
 Should there be that the necessary follow-up is lacking or inadequate, the matter is presented to the senior vice-president for business support for consideration.